 Disputes with financial institutions in other EU countries

-- Provide you with easy and informed access to out-of-court redress in cross-border disputes
+- Give you with easy and informed access to out-of-court redress in cross-border disputes

-- Ensure that out-of-court dispute settlement schemes from different European Economic Area countries apply with a common set of minimum guarantees for consumers.
+- Make sure that out-of-court dispute settlement schemes from different European Economic Area countries apply with a common set of minimum guarantees for consumers.

-FIN-NET is only an alternative to judicial redress and decisions or recommendations of out-of-court bodies are not enforceable in the same way as court decisions.
+FIN-NET decisions or recommendations are not enforceable in the same way as court decisions.
 However, in the majority of cases, financial institutions do follow the recommendations of the complaint body even if they are not binding.

 How FIN-NET can help you

 FIN-NET is designed to allow you to contact the out-of-court complaint body in your home country even when you have a complaint against a foreign financial firm.

 - Giving you the necessary information about the scheme and its complaint procedure